Bisexual erasure: United States

 Individuals identifying as bisexual have been absent from conversations surrounding LGBT-rights and litigation.
 Examples include the early use of the term "gay marriage" as opposed to "same-sex marriage" or "marriage equality", as well as the lack of recognition of bisexuality in briefs or opinions handed down by the courts.
 A survey of relevant terminology in LGBT-rights cases found, excluding a brief period in U.S. Supreme Court history when bisexuals were mentioned alongside gays and lesbians, bisexuality has not been mentioned in Supreme Court opinions or briefs in major LGBT rights cases, which often describe gays and lesbians as being exclusively affected by sexual orientation discrimination.

+Bisexual erasure also appears in law and policy in the U.S. Nancy Marcus (2018) analyzed how bisexuality is often left out of legal discourse, even within LGBTQ+ rights cases.
+Nancy's research found that bisexuality is often left out of legal frameworks, even LGBTQ+ rights cases.
+Her work points out how many rulings treat sexual orientation as a binary model of either gay or straight, leaving bisexual people largely invisible in the legal system.

+Nancy Marcus wrote another article that describes bisexual erasure in political movements (Marcus 2018, Bi.org) describing how bisexual activists and issues have historically been overlooked in favor of narratives solely focused on gay and lesbian experiences.

 While courts have begun to increasingly use the term same-sex in litigation involving sexual minority groups, this term is still used interchangeably with gay, lesbian, and homosexual, therefore erasing the bisexual contingent.
 Nancy Marcus uses the monumental Obergefell v.
 Hodges case that grants same-sex marriage rights as an example of nearly complete bisexuality erasure despite efforts, including an amicus brief to the Supreme Court and outreach to the plaintiffs' legal team, by legal organizations such as BiLaw.
 This is important in the U.S. legal system when the law is developed through case law, since failing to mention bisexual identities in legal decisions implies a "secondary" status of bisexuals within the LGBT community, with the judiciary appearing to give the imprimatur to the relegation of bisexuality to a lesser, or completely ignored, status.

 Marcus states that misunderstanding and erasure of bisexuality within the US legal system results in tangible harm to bisexual litigants, including the increased likelihood of losing parental rights and the probability of being denied asylum from anti-LGBT countries.
 Custody issues arise due to the belief that bisexual people are too unstable to be parents, while bisexuals seeking asylum from countries hostile to LGBT individuals are viewed with suspicion, including not being "gay enough".
 This is due to a common assumption within the legal community a person can only be legitimately attracted to one gender; therefore, a bisexual asylum-seeker is more likely to be considered a fraud.